What are the Most Popular Tools for Automation Testing? – DevstringxGaurav Singh

 - Espresso tests run very quickly.
 You can manipulate and assert your UI application from hibernation by stopping syncing, waiting, polling, and suspending.

 TestNG is a versatile automated testing framework.
 NG stands for “next generation” and takes full advantage of annotations (@) thanks to the inspiration of JUnit.
 TestNG lets you extend UI testing to E2E testing and integration testing.
 TestNG, therefore, helps to facilitate end-to-end testing.
 For more information on this testing framework, see the TestNG tutorial.
-This is a list of all LambdaTest automated testing platform browsers that can be used to run TestNG tests online.
+This is a list of all LambdaTest automated testing platform browsers that can use to run TestNG tests online.

 - Generate optimal reports to see how many test cases passed, failed, or skipped.